-Attach the control horn to the right elevon, don't over tighten.
+Attach the control horns to the elevons, don't over tighten.

 It may be necessary to trim the servomounting hole to accommodate the servos.

 Install the outboard servo into the mounting hole and glue in place, stacked on top of inboard servo.
 We recommend 9 gram sub micro or similar type servo.